smoeding/puppet-sendmail/README.md

 }
 ```

-**Note**: The Sendmail module does not manage any certificates or keys.
+**Note**: The Sendmail module does not manage any x509 certificates or key files.

 ## Reference